mohicody/expense-tracker/README.md

 All data is stored locally in your browser using localStorage.
 No data is sent to any external servers.

-## 🤝 Contributing

-This project is currently not accepting contributions as it's maintained solely by the owner.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author

 **Mohaddeseh Safari**